ivancanosa/Generic_A_star/README.md

-This is a header-only generic implementation of the A\* pathfinding algorithm in C++17.
+This is a header-only generic implementation of the A\* search algorithm in C++17.
 The only function that should be called is "fastAStar" in the file "astar.h", with the following parameters:
 1. start of type State.
 2. goal of type State.
 3. nextNodesLambda of type State ->Container\<State\>.